redwoodjs/redwood/packages/cli/README.md

 > **Note:** If you are implementing a command and wish to run via `yarn dev <command>` be sure to `yarn build:clean-dist` beforehand to run the latest version.

+> **Important:** If your command alters the `example-todo-main` project (adds a package, modifies redwood.toml, etc) be sure not to commit and push those changes as part of your PR.

 ### Best Practices

 There's a few best practices we follow that you should be aware of: